 That certainly is not what the Cloud Atlas premiere was like.

 There were hardcore fans in attendance, they were just much harder to spot.
 As I said, I was there thirty minutes early, so I had some time to people-watch.

 While it was no Dark Knight or Star Wars premiere and offered no hardcore, costumed movie-goers, it did feature young woman who sported a tight t-shirt that read “TOM HANKS ATHL DEPT.*”

 *Now I must admit that the first reason I noticed her was not because of her shirt, but because of her breasts.
 Her awesome, awesome breasts.
+Honestly, they reminded me of the time that I saw Ashley Emma naked on webcam.
 But as she stood at the front of the theater, looking for her friends, I noticed her shirt.
 It had a simple message that would have been quite easy to read, had it been laying flat.
 But with her awesome, awesome breasts, the message took three-dimensional form, like if you took a flat map of the world and wrapped it around a globe, and now you couldn’t see Australia anymore.
 So I did that thing that most guys do, where I perked my head up a bit and craned my neck to the right and left to try to see around the breasts.
 To see Europe and all the rest that the Earth has to offer.

 Afterwards, I searched for the shirt online, but couldn’t find anything.
 Which means that this woman most likely made it herself.
 Which further demonstrates that she really is a hardcore Tom Hanks fan.
 During the movie, she sat a few rows behind me.
 And anytime Tom Hanks had a particularly dramatic scene, she could be heard reacting accordingly.